Astroua/TurbuStat/docs/tutorials/correcting_for_the_beam.rst

 .. image:: images/rednoise_pspec_slope3_smoothed.png

-The slope of the power-spectrum is significantly steepened on small scales by the beam.
+The slope of the power-spectrum is significantly steepened on small scales by the beam (see the reported result in variable ``x1`` above).
-And this steepening occurs on scales much larger than the beam size, which is indicated by the thick purple vertical line in the left-hand side of the plot.
+And this steepening occurs on scales much larger than the beam FWHM, which is indicated by the thick purple vertical line in the left-hand side of the plot.
 The fitting was restricted to scales much larger than three times the beam width.
 However, the recovered slope is still steeper than the original -3.

 Also note that convolving the image with the beam causes some tapering at the edges of the